-All of mankind followed in the footsteps of Adam, for all sinned and came short of the glory of God.
-The only nature man had left to him after the fall of Adam was our natural nature.
-The natural nature can only move with what it can register by way of the five senses and the five senses reject God because He does not register, for God is Spirit.
-And spirit doesn't register with our five senses.
-So God asked His just son to die in place of the unjust.
+All of mankind followed in the footsteps of Adam.
+For all sinned and came short of the glory of God.
+The only nature man had left to him after the fall of Adam was our natural sin nature.
+The natural nature can only move with what it can register by way of the five senses, and the five senses reject God because He does not register, for God is Spirit.
+Spirit does not register with our five senses.
+So, God asked His just son to die in place of the unjust.

 For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.

 Far too often Christianity has laid the blame for the atoning death of Jesus at the feet of God.
-But it wasn't God who set the price for the removal of sin.
+But it was not God who set the price for the removal of sin.
 God is all about life.
-His adversary is the one who is the author of and carries the power of death.
+His Adversary is the one who is the author of and carries the power of death.
 The wages of sin is death.
-Death is what the adversary is willing to pay you for standing with him.
+Death is what the Adversary is willing to pay you for standing with him.

-Because Adam stood with the Devil he choose death over life.
+Because Adam stood with the Devil, Adam chose death over life.
 Because mankind has stood with the Devil, mostly through ignorance rather than deliberately like Adam, mankind has also chosen death.
-Man today is no sharper than the nation of Israel was in the Old Testament.
+Christianity today is not any sharper than the nation of Israel was in the Old Testament.
 Both have held the Truth but keep falling for the schemes of the Adversary.

-Given the choice between life and death, blessing and cursing, and God still had to tell Israel what was the best choice!
+Given the choice between life and death, blessing and cursing, and God still had to tell Israel what the best choice was!
 We seem to be no smarter today.

 Because Adam's action sold all of mankind into slavery to the Devil it was the Devil who set the price to buy mankind back.
 The Devil owned mankind and it is the owner of an object that sets the price of the sale of that object.
 For God to redeem, or buy back, mankind He had to pay the price of a perfect, sinless sacrifice.
-God didn't pay the price to Himself!
-It wasn't God's men who came to arrest Jesus!
-It wasn't God's men who beat and crucified Jesus!
+God did not pay the price to Himself!
+It was not God's men who came to arrest Jesus!
+It was not God's men who beat and crucified Jesus!
 Simple logic confirms who received the price for mankind's redemption.

 1 Corinthians 6:20